Tree-based boosting with functional data: Simulation

 where $\mu\in \mathbb{R}$, and $G$ is estimated using bivariate B-splines with roughness penalties.
 A restricted maximum likelihood approach is applied to select the parameter that penalizes the second order marginal differences of the basis (see the documentation of \texttt{fgam} in the \texttt{refund} package for details).
 We chose to use tensor-type bivariate cubic B-splines of dimensions 15 by 15.
 In all our settings, this choice ensured a stable fit and almost always resulted in the best performance compared to using other B-splines bases.

+The method in \texttt{RFgroove} was originally proposed for computing importance measures for groups of functional variables \citep{gregorutti2015grouped}.
+Although the concept of grouped variable importance is not applicable to our case with a single functional predictor, we borrowed the idea to fit a random forest using projections on a functional basis as features.
+The R package \texttt{RFgroove} \citep{RFgroove} implements wavelet and FPC bases.
+However the discrete wavelet transform (DWT) requires data of length $2^J$ for some integer $J$, which was not applicable in our case, so we used the top FPC basis components that explain 99\% of the variance.
+We adapted the code to obtain predicted values and used 500 trees to construct the random forest with the default control parameters of the function \texttt{rpart} that fits the trees.

+The \texttt{FRF} approach of \cite{moller2016random} randomly partitions the domain of the functional variables into intervals and uses the average of the function evaluations over these intervals as predictors in regression trees.
+Following \cite{moller2016random}, we used 500 regression trees to construct a random forest, sampled the lengths of the intervals from the exponential distribution, and selected the rate parameters from the values \{1, 5, 10, 15, 20, 25, 30\} in order to minimize the prediction error on the validation set.

-We implemented \texttt{TFBoost} in R, including \texttt{TFBoost(A.K)} for any positive integer $K$ and \texttt{TFBoost(B)}.
+For the proposed methods, we implemented \texttt{TFBoost} in R, including \texttt{TFBoost(A.K)} for positive integers $K$ and \texttt{TFBoost(B)}.
 We fitted decision trees using the \texttt{rpart} package \citep{rpart} and performed optimization of \texttt{TFBoost(A.K)} using the \texttt{Nelder\_Mead} function from the \texttt{lme4} package \citep{lme4}.
 The code implementing our method is publicly available online at \texttt{https://github.com/xmengju/TFBoost}.
 To make a fair comparison with its alternatives, we used cubic B-splines with 7 functions (3 evenly spaced interior knots) as the basis for \texttt{TFBoost} methods, same as what we did for \texttt{FLM1}, \texttt{FPPR}, and \texttt{FAME}.
 We then orthonormalized the basis as required by Type A and Type B trees.

 We studied the performance of \texttt{TFBoost(A.K)} with $K$ = 1,2, and 3; and \texttt{TFBoost(B)} using 200 random directions at each iteration.
 For each of these methods, the maximum depth ($d$) of the functional multi-index trees was fixed for all iterations.
-We experimented with $d \in \{1,2,3,4\}$ and for each method selected the value of $d$ that achieved the lowest MSPE on the validation set at the early stopping time.
+We experimented with $d \in \{1,2,3,4\}$ and for each method selected the value of $d$ that achieved the lowest MSE on the validation set at the early stopping time.
 We set the shrinkage parameter $\gamma$ to 0.05 and the maximum number of iterations $T_{\texttt{max}}$ to 1000.

 As mentioned in \Cref{subsec:typeA}, the estimation of a Type A tree may result in a non-convex optimization problem.
 To avoid suboptimal local minima, we fitted each Type A tree with multiple starting points.
 More specifically, we first uniformly sampled 30 points in the spherical coordinates system that satisfied the box constrains in \eqref{eq:box} and ran the Nelder-Mead algorithm for 10 steps using each of the 30 points as the starting point.
 We then chose the five ending points with the lowest objective values and continued running the Nelder-Mead algorithm until convergence.
 Out of the five resulting estimates, we chose the one that minimized the objective function.